Esilocke/JointBERT/README.md

 ## Modifications for GraspOptES

 - Add a dataset generator for grasps in Intents.ipynb.
 This may be used to generate more types of sentences used for intent classification.
+- Separate out the model generation for greater efficiency when attempting to perform intent classification multiple times.
+- Add the get_intents() function in intent_parser.py

 ## Usage